binkley/homebrewery-files/witch.md

 #### Cantrips (Level 0 Witch Spells)

-> _A word in your ear, a flower in your pocket, and flame or a cold wind in your hand &mdash; that&rsquo;s all a Witch needs.
+_A word in your ear, a flower in your pocket, and flame or a cold wind in your hand &mdash; that&rsquo;s all a Witch needs.
 And a good stare._

 ##### 🛡️ Ally Buffs & Wards

+_What are you prattling on about?
+I kept you alive, didn't I?_

 - **Guidance** <br>
   Help an ally with a task &mdash; a Witch&rsquo;s quiet encouragement.